SudoCat/Front-End-Style-Guide/README.md

 ## Why?
 First things first, let's get this out of the way:
-_CSS sucks_
+**CSS sucks.**
-No scoping, cascades like hell, no separation of concerns...
+No scoping, no separation of concerns...
 There's a lot of problems with CSS us devs have to face.
+That being said, I still love this broken, confusing language and all it's absurd intricacies.

 "CSS and HTML are easy, why would I need to use a style guide?"
 I hear you ask?
 Well, while it may be a cake-walk to spew out HTML &amp; CSS, writing high quality, durable and maintainable HTML &amp; CSS takes a bit more planning and forethought.
 While they are not a bullet proof solution, Style Guides can often help you with making smart decisions for your project.